Istanbul's last White Russians pray for church's survival

 It also marked a bright spot for cooperation between the Russian Church, the largest of the Orthodox denominations, and the Istanbul-based Patriarchate, considered the spiritual leader of the worlds's 300 million Orthodox faithful despite his tiny flock of just 3,000 adherents in Turkey.

 The two Churches have jostled for influence for years.
-Pamir said the Moscow Church recognizes Ecumenical Patriarch Bartholomew's authority over the Karakoy chapels.
+Pamir said the Moscow Church recognises Ecumenical Patriarch Bartholomew's authority over the Karakoy chapels.

 RUINED FRESCOES